avishah3/avishah3.github.io/README.md

 In college, my interests expanded to coding, image processing, computer vision, and all the visual aspects of technology.
 This past summer, I interned as a Machine Learning Software Engineer at the Children's Hospital of Philadelphia, applying image processing and machine learning techniques to predict surgical needs from renogram imaging.

-Currently, I’m working on publishing those results, exploring new projects in computer graphics, and seeking a summer 2025 internship to continue advancing in this field.
+Currently, I’m working on publishing those results, exploring new projects in computer graphics, and seeking a summer 2025 internship to continue contributing to this field.

 Outside of computer graphics, I enjoy basketball, flag-football, skiing, and ___.